CECSpecialistI/CECSpecialistI/README.md

 * Metadata Application Profiles for Library Data.
 ALCTS E-Forum, January 7-8, 2020 (co-hosted with Benjamin Riesenberg and Theo Gerontakos)
 * Tools and Workflows for Enhancing Discoverability of Linked Data and Other Library Resources on the Web.
 CITS-IG Roundtable, ALA Midwinter Conference, January 2019 (co-facilitated with Benjamin Riesenberg and Theo Gerontakos)
 * Linked Open Data Production and Publishing Workflow at the University of Washington Libraries.
 TSWE-IG Meeting, ALA Midwinter Conference, January 2019 (co-presented with Benjamin Riesenberg and Theo Gerontakos)
+* Upcoming:
+    * Expanding the Foundation for RDA as Linked Data: Mapping MARC21 Bibliographic to LRM/RDA/RDF.
+Linking Global Knowledge, LD4 Conference on Linked Data, July 2022 (co-presenting with Junghae Lee and Theo Gerontakos)
 ## Professional Training
 ### Python Basics for Librarians and Archivists
 * ACRL Digital Scholarship Section (DSS)